jugoetz/slap-platform-predict/README.md

 ```
 where `PRODUCT_FILE` is the path to the CSV file containing the query molecules.
 The CSV file may be compressed in one
 of the formats pandas can read (.gz, .bz2, .zip, .xz, .zst, .tar, .tar.gz, .tar.xz or .tar.bz2).
-When passing the `--reaction` flag, reactionSMILES strings are expected as input instead of SMILES strings of the product.
+When passing the `--reaction` flag, atom-mapped reactionSMILES strings are expected as input instead of SMILES strings of the product.
+If the flag is not passed, all atom-mapped reactionSMILES strings leading to the query molecule through the SLAP platform are generated and the model is applied to each of them.

 Alternatively, you can use the jupyter notebook `notebooks/inference.ipynb` for more flexibility,
 but the command line interface should fit most needs.